 Have you ever followed the recipe on the back of the cake mix box??
 Like followed it perfectly, added every ingredient, and NEVER, EVER added anything that wasn’t supposed to be there?
+I have.
+But now I am here to explain some easy hacks to make boxed cake taste like bakery cake.

 What is the best brand of cake mix?